gcangemi1997-coder/Owly-App/README.md

 **Owly** is a professional web application prototype designed for the primary education sector.
 Developed as a **SaaS (Software as a Service)** solution, it aims to support teachers and students through an intuitive interface.

+---
+## 📖 Corporate Vision: Owly

+Following the mission of Team Owly, this platform is designed to be:

+- **Accessible**: High-contrast UI for diverse learning needs.
+- **Inclusive**: Ready for future integrations like LIS (Italian Sign Language).
+- **Interactive**: Transforming book searches into dynamic learning tools.

+---

 ## 🌐 Live Demo
 You can explore the live application here:
 👉 [**Owly App - Live on Vercel**](https://owly-app.vercel.app/)